The major is a part of the Department of Management, an academic unit within the College of Business.

 - COB 191.
 Business Statistics or Math 220.
 Elementary Statistics

 - COB 204.
 Computer Information Systems

 - MATH 205.
 Introductory Calculus or MATH 235.
 Calculus I

 - Second Year (It is recommended that students complete the following five B.B.A. core courses by the end of their sophomore year):

 - COB 202.
 Interpersonal Skills

 - COB 291.
 Introduction to Management Science

-- No core course my be attempted more than two times, and students may repeat a maximum of three courses in which a final grade was earned.
+- No core course my be attempted more than two times.
 Attempted courses include courses in which a final letter grade, "W," "WP" or "WF" is recorded on the student’s official JMU transcript.